dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertEloquentIsNotIncrementing()`

-Checks if Eloquent model has not incrementing primary key:
+Check if an Eloquent model has not incrementing primary key:

 ```php
 $this->assertEloquentIsNotIncrementing(Category::class);